Purpose

 item to be submittedmethod of submissiondeadline for submission

-Program Evaluation Engage FormMay 2 and December 12
+Program Evaluation (10.a, 10.b)Engage FormMay 8 and December 11

 Improvement and Accountability Measures

 Improvement and accountability measures are intended to provide support and guidance for chapters that are not meeting a majority of the targets in 1 or more of the focus areas.
-The following table provides an overview of the action a chapter should expect:
+The following table provides an overview of the action a chapter should expect.

 Target areas for GrowthCorrective actions